-A network facility and service provider shall develop information access control policy, and define and document the telecommunication business requirements for access control, and restrict access to authorized users only.
+Network facilities and service providers shall develop an information access control policy, define and document the telecommunication business requirements for access control, and restrict access to authorized users only.

-1.5 Resilience of Buildings to Disasters
+1.5 Resilience of Building to Disasters

-1.5.1 A network facility and service providers shall ensure that their buildings are designed to be as resilient as possible to resist or minimise disasters.
-Network facility and service providers shall consider the following:
+1.5.1 Network facilities and service providers shall ensure that their buildings are designed to be as resilient as possible to resist or minimise disasters.
+Network facilities and service providers shall consider the following:

-- (a) buildings should not be located in areas with a history of flooding or landslides or close to where significant mineral extraction has taken place or under a flight path to a major civilian or military airport. - (b) Landscaping of the area should be done considering: - (i) high banks or rows of trees (2 meters) be used as mitigation action with respect to vehicle impact and terror attacks; - (ii) Car parks shall be located outside the perimeter fence or, if within, they shall be several hundred metres from the building. - (c) Vehicle security and access control functions complete with barriers shall be located at the perimeter at least 60metres from the building.
+- (a) Buildings should not be located in areas with a history of flooding or landslides or close to where significant mineral extraction has taken place or under a flight path to a major civilian or military airport. - (b) Landscaping of the area should be done considering: - (i) High banks or rows of trees (2 meters) be used as mitigation action with respect to vehicle impact and terror attacks; - (ii) Car parks shall be located outside the perimeter fence or, if within, they shall be several hundred metres from the building. - (c) Vehicle security and access control functions complete with barriers shall be located at the perimeter at least 60metres from the building.
 All mechanical access control functions shall be resilient with 'fool-proof' actions if the access control staff or systems are compromised.
 They shall however have a manual override to allow access by emergency service vehicles.

-1.5.2 A network facility and service provider shall adopt effective fire detection, warning and extinguishing procedures and comply with the following:
+1.5.2 A Network facilities and service provider shall adopt effective fire detection, warning and extinguishing procedures and comply with the following: